MicroEJ/docs/SDKUserGuide/howtos/setupBuildUsingJenkinsAndArtifactory.rst

         :align: center

 .. note::
-   For more details about MicroEJ Applications development, refer to the :ref:`Application Developer Guide <application-developer-guide>`.
+   For more details about Applications development, refer to the :ref:`Application Developer Guide <application-developer-guide>`.

 Upload to your Git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~